 Possible Side Effects of the hCG Trigger Shot

 Most patients experience headaches and cramping in response to the trigger shot, which makes sense since these effects are related to the ovulation process.
-While it’s normal to feel some discomfort, your clinic can suggest ways to alleviate it if it becomes too bothersome.
+While it’s normal to feel some discomfort, your clinic or your Dandi Care nurse can suggest ways to alleviate it if it becomes too bothersome.

 You’ve Got This and We’ve Got Your Back!